adityakangune/Third-Year-IT-Sem-5/README.md

 Compiled everything I had from the 5th semester of engineering in IT Department into this repository.

-I am strictly against plagarism, I hope no one copies the things as they are and just use this reposotory as a reference.
+I am strictly against plagarism, I hope no one copies the things as they are...instead just use this reposotory as a reference.

 There might be some files from other people as well, so please do not share them anywhere unnecessarily.